nealdotpy/intro-to-python/README.md

 please for the love of all that is holy: **follow the [google styleguide](https://google.github.io/styleguide/pyguide.html) for python**.

-as i mentioned in the beginning, python type hinting is important for writing clean, easy-readable code.
+as i mentioned in the beginning, python type hinting is important for writing clean, easy-readable code. let's take a simple example:
-say you wanted to write some code that handled performing some transform on a dataset. let's take a simple example:

 ```
 from random import randint as random_integer